 (📷 Matthew Wong)

-Edgewood Avenue mainstay, One Eared Stag, is a neighborhood fave for thoughtful farm-to-table fare, and the once off-menu now lunch-only burger option is no exception.
+Edgewood Avenue mainstay, One Eared Stag, is a neighborhood fave for thoughtful farm-to-table fare, and the once off-menu now lunch-only hamburger option is no exception.
 Lovingly dubbed “The Meatstick,” this cheesy double unites house ground chuck with pickles and thin-shaved onion on a brioche bun held together by a freakin’ steak knife.
 Things just got real.

 Holeman and Finch/HF Burger